-Dharwad building collapse: Death toll rises to 7, 60 people rescued
+Dharwad building collapse: Death toll rises to 10, building owners absconding

-Dharwad, Mar 21: The death toll in building collapse at Kumaraeshwar Nagar in Dharwad rose to seven as rescuers on Thursday.
+Dharwad, Mar 21: The death toll in building collapse at Kumaraeshwar Nagar in Dharwad rose to 10 as rescuers pulled out three more bodies on Thursday.
 Till now more than 60 people have been rescued.

-Rescuers had pulled out two more bodies from the debris and one person succumbed to injuries at hospital on Wednesday.

 Rescuers have pulled out 60 people from the rubble of the four-storeyed under construction building, which collapsed Tuesday evening at Kumareshwaranagar in the heart of Dharwad,about 400 km from Bengaluru.